Entity Normalization Was Developed as Part of Google’s Annotation Framework

 Duplicate objects are undesirable for many reasons.
 They increase storage costs and take a longer time to process.
 They lead to inaccurate results, such as an inaccurate count of distinct objects.
 They also cause data inconsistency.

-Sometimes there are unique identifiers that can help a search engine distinguish between objects that share the same name.
+Sometimes, unique identifiers can help a search engine distinguish between objects that share the same name.
 For instance, Books have ISBNs, and people have social security numbers, and if the names match, but those numbers don’t, they might not be duplicates even though they share a name.
-This is a conventional approach to identifying duplicate objects and being able to distinguish when they aren’t duplicates.
+This is a conventional approach to identifying duplicate objects and distinguishing when they aren’t duplicates.
 The patent points out problems with conventional approaches:

 The problem that this entity normalization patent is intended to resolve is: “a method and system that identifies duplicate objects in a large number of objects having different types and/or incomplete information.”